pretis/flexpret/README.md

 # Directory Structure
 - `build/` Temporary folder used as part of the build
-- `fpga/` Generated Verilog code and scripts for FPGA deployment
 - `programs/` C and assembly programs and test suites
   - `lib/` Libraries, linker scripts, and startup scripts
   - `tests/` C test cases